Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Foreground removal strategies for SZ maps

 \subsubsection{CIB moment expansion}

 As the cumulative emission from dusty star-forming galaxies throughout cosmic history, including those hosted by galaxy clusters detected via thermal SZ effect, the CIB constitutes a significant extragalactic foreground for thermal SZ $y$-maps, particularly at small angular scales.
-Since the CIB is expected to have negligible polarized emission, the inclusion of polarization channels, as described in Section~\ref{sec:TP}, has only a minor impact on residual CIB contamination in the reconstructed $y$-map.
+Since the CIB is expected to have negligible polarized emission \citep{2020ApJ...897..140F}, the inclusion of polarization channels, as described in Section~\ref{sec:TP}, has only a minor impact on residual CIB contamination in the reconstructed $y$-map.
+Although improving Galactic foreground removal with the Hybrid NILC can indirectly grant the ILC additional freedom to minimize CIB variance in the temperature channels, this effect is expected to remain secondary.
 Consequently, an additional foreground-removal step based on spectral deprojection using CILC \citep{2011MNRAS.410.2481R, Remazeilles2021} must be applied to efficiently mitigate CIB, in addition to the multi-Stokes Hybrid ILC used to suppress Galactic foregrounds.

 The CIB contribution from dusty galaxies at a redshift $\bar{z}$ can be modelled as a modified blackbody (MBB) emission with a redshifted temperature,